interledger/rfcs/0000-settlement-engine/0000-settlement-engine.md

 Settlement systems include, but are not limited to:

-- Cryptocurrencies/distributed ledgers
+- Cryptocurrencies, blockchains, and distributed ledgers
-- Payment channel networks built on blockchains
+- Payment channels and layer 2 networks
 - Bank clearing houses
 - Credit card processors
 - Money transfer services

-TODO Flesh out examples of settlements/settlement systmes
+- Cash or physical delivery of assets

 TODO Explain that settlement is triggered by the accounting system